BasPieren/frontend-data/README.md

   appendData(data)
 }
 ```
 I knew that there were 16 pages with books.
-By manualy changing the page number and running the code I was able to write all the pages to the data.json file.
-This wouldn't be practical at all if I had more pages.
+By manualy changing the page number and running the code I was able to write all the data from each page to the data.json file.
+This wouldn't really be practical if there where a lot more pages.
 If I had more time I would make sure to fix this.

 ## Sources 📚
 * [OBA API](https://zoeken.oba.nl/api/v1/)